oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 There are three main nodes identified:

 * The **Coordinator**.
 As described [here](root://getting-started/1.1/the-tangle/the-coordinator.md), this node emits milestones periodically and has to be bootstrapped and set up appropriately which can be further explained [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md).
+With IOTA 2.0 the Coordinator will no longer be needed as explained [here](root://getting-started/1.1/going-further/upcoming-developments.md#coordicide).

 * The **Spammer**.
 A node that periodically sends `0` value messages to the Private Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.